friemen/zackzack/README.md

 a bit, however, IMO using channels as proposed by @swannodette is the key to strong decoupling.

 I'm interested in boring enterprise style forms-over-data UIs.
-I like to be able to succinctly specify the content of components without mixing it up with presentation logic.
-However, things like state, actions, validation, rules, inter-component and remote communication need their place.
+I like to succinctly specify the content of views without mixing up the specification with presentation logic.
+However, things like state, actions, validation, rules, inter-component and remote communication need a place.
 I prefer to implement these using ordinary language features like atoms and pure functions, perhaps augmented with access to channels, if necessary.

-This is how I like to build boring UIs:
+This is how I like boring UIs to look alike:

 ```clojure
 ;; Component channels